Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /htdocs/wp-config.php on line 102

 He also became a theater decorator and worked on the artistic direction of certain films.

-In the years 1915, Arthur Navez launches into a series entitled "Women at the café".
+In 1915, Arthur Navez embarked on a series entitled "Femmes au café" ("Women at the café").

-One by one, we find the influence of the great impressionist masters that he frequented, Paris: Manet, Renoir, Degas...
+In turn, we see the influence of the great Impressionist masters he had frequented in Paris: Manet, Renoir, Degas...

 Our painting is one of them.